Clarity Helps Your Brand Find its Voice

 I used to think insight was about the data — it's really about clarity — a clear and focused path for the mission, actions, communications, and outcomes that empower you to fulfill your purpose.

-When you make people the center of their story (not your organization's), you begin to understand how branding really works: People tell themselves a story about how your brand fits into their worldview.
+When you make people the center of their story (not your organization's), you begin to understand how branding works: People tell themselves a story about how your brand fits into their worldview.

 Listening is tough, especially if we're eager to tell our story without listening to the community we serve.
+Start with empathy to understand what is important to the people you serve, and what they expect of your mission.

 If you spend time asking questions and inquisitively listening (listening with curiosity), your empathy for solving design and other problems will increase.